-Lessons living with Mohanji – Days 69 & 70
+Lessons Living with Mohanji – Days 79 & 80

-by Christopher Greenwood Day 69 Lesson – Knitting the world together Good morning, everybody.
-I hope that you are doing […]
+by Christopher Greenwood Day 79 Lesson – Plans change as per the call Good morning everybody.
+I hope you’re doing […]

 In situations that I found now while travelling, there’s no real ‘this is what we’re doing, so be prepared.’
 You have to always be alert and be aware.
 Even Madhu and I were invited up on stage, and we gave a short speech ourselves too.
 So ‘being flexible’ is being put to the test all the time.